Careers in Applied Behavior Analysis

 Board Certified Behavior Analyst (BCBA®)

-This master’s or doctorate-level credential is one of the last steps to becoming a Board-Certified Behavior Analyst.
-The credential is necessary to conduct behavior assessments and design, implement, and supervise treatment plans.
+This master’s or doctorate-level credential is one of the final steps to becoming a Board-Certified Behavior Analyst®.
+BCBA®s assess behavior, conduct functional behavior assessments, design treatment plans, analyze intervention data, and supervise RBT®s and BCaBA®s.

 Applied Behavior Analysis Careers